José Aparicio on "La Tarde de Telemadrid": Why do we buy what we buy?

 Table of Contents

-Have you ever gone to a vending machine for a coffee and returned with your hands full of snacks and sweets?
-You are not alone, and it is no coincidence.
-Jose Aparicio, founding partner of Crater and strategy director, participated on February 4th in the programme La Tarde de Telemadrid to explain the psychological and marketing mechanisms behind every impulsive purchase in a vending machine.
+Have you ever gone to a vending machine for a coffee and come back with your hands full of snacks and sweets?
+You're not alone, and it's no coincidence.
+José Aparicio, founding partner of Crater and strategy director, appeared on 4 February on the programme La Tarde de Telemadrid to explain the psychological and marketing mechanisms behind every impulsive purchase from a vending machine.

 A new regulation that changes the rules of the game

-Aparicio's intervention comes at a key moment, as the Government of Spain has promoted a Royal Decree that requires that, at a minimum, 80% of the products available in vending machines in hospitals, residences, and workplaces be healthy.
-The regulation requires that products such as water, fresh fruit, unfried nuts, yogurts without added sugars, and whole grain bread occupy the main space in vending machines, while ultra-processed products (industrial pastries, savoury snacks, and sugary drinks) are relegated to the less visible rows.
+Aparicio's appearance comes at a key moment, as the Spanish Government has introduced a Royal Decree requiring that at least 80% of the products available in hospital, care home and workplace vending machines be healthy.
+The regulation requires products such as water, fresh fruit, non-fried nuts, yoghurts with no added sugar and wholemeal bread to occupy the main space in vending machines, while ultra-processed products (industrial pastries, savoury snacks and sugary drinks) are relegated to the less visible rows.
 In addition, hot drinks will be dispensed without sugar by default, with an optional maximum of five grams.
-In Spain, there are more than 390,000 food and beverage vending machines, and the consumption of ultra-processed products has tripled in the last two decades, rising from 11% to 32%.
+In Spain there are more than 390,000 food and drink vending machines, and consumption of ultra-processed foods has tripled over the last two decades, rising from 11% to 32%.

 Impulse buying: when the brain decides before you do

-During his intervention, Aparicio explained how impulse buying works, that is, that moment when we acquire a product without having planned for it and even without needing it.
-The vast majority of decisions we make daily are more linked to emotion and instinct than to reason.
-Our brain makes the decision first and then rationalizes it so that we feel comfortable with the choice.
-In fact, according to neuromarketing research, as much as 95% of purchase decisions occur at a subconscious level.
+During his presentation, Aparicio explained how impulse buying works, that is, that moment when we buy a product without having planned to and even without needing it.
+The vast majority of the decisions we make every day are linked more to emotion and instinct than to reason.
+Our brain makes the decision first and then justifies it rationally so that we feel comfortable with the choice.
+In fact, according to neuromarketing research, as many as 95% of purchase decisions take place at a subconscious level.

 The factors that lead us to buy